JeffSun93/frontend-nc-news/README.md

 ## Key Features

 - Browse all articles or filter by topic
+- Sort articles by date, votes, or comment count
 - Read full article with body text and metadata
-- Vote on articles with optimistic UI updates
+- Vote on articles and comments with optimistic UI updates and error rollback
-- Post and view comments on articles
+- Post, view, and delete own comments
+- Comment count updates in real time when comments are added or deleted
+- Scrollable comment section
 - Skeleton loading states throughout
 - Responsive layout